blissful-coder/GARUDA-S/README.md

 I am using pytesseract for OCR.
 After pip install you'll need to [download](https://tesseract-ocr.github.io/tessdoc/Home.html) their binary based on your platform.

+### Usage

+`python findIt.py` will create a transparent canvas on top of all available windows.
+You can arrange the windows under it manually.

+Type the text you want to search in bottom right corner of the frame.

+Press `Ctrl + F` to toggle searchbar

+Press `F11` to take the screenshot

+Press `Esc` to toggle full-screen

 ## Built With

 * [tkinter](https://docs.python.org/3/library/tkinter.html) - Tk GUI Toolkit